raphdelvillar/toy-robot/SOLUTION.md

 - Above the user input are little helpers for the commands that are available and there is a report that updates when a user input is entered
 - Error is also displayed when there are errors, I've tried to look for a toast but not sure if there is anything compatible with remix

+# Testing
+I've created postman test which you can use by importing the `Toy Robot.postman_collection.json` file and it should be under the Toy Robot / Test folder
+I was going to create tests using jests for the frontend and golang mock for the backend but due to time I didn't opt to for now

 # Final notes
 Thank you for your time with reviewing this.
 Any feedback is also appreciated.
 Thanks